Using Kafka Connect

 Required IAM Policy

-For administrators: The policy in Let streaming users manage streams lets the specified group do everything with streaming and related Streaming service resources.
+For administrators: The policy in Let streaming admins manage streaming resources lets the specified group do everything with streaming and related Streaming service resources.

 If you're new to policies, see Getting Started with Policies and Common Policies.
 If you want to dig deeper into writing policies for the Streaming service, see Details for the Streaming Service in the IAM policy reference.